 Additional instruction signage shall be posted outside of the area where the container is located and such signage shall contain at minimum the following information:

-The RAD-0102 Remote CO2 Storage Safety Dual Alarm Meter meets the increased requirements for dual level alarms for OSHA STEL (Short Term Exposure Limit) with the 1st alarm at 1.5% / 15,000ppm and the 2nd alarm at 3% / 30,000ppm.
-The meter is designed to protect people who work near carbon dioxide stored in closets or confined spaces.
+The RAD-0102-6 Remote CO2 Storage Safety Alarm meets the increased requirements for dual level alarms for OSHA STEL (Short Term Exposure Limit) with the an alarm at 1.5% (15,000 ppm) and at 3% (30,000 ppm) CO2.
+The alarm is designed to protect people who work near carbon dioxide stored in closets or confined spaces.
+In addition, the device includes a 5,000 ppm alarm to meet the OSHA CO2 TWA (time-weighted average) exposure limit for an 8-hour workday.